-Add a profile to this file of profiles: you can add a new profile or duplicate an existing one from your current project
+Add a profile to profiles file: you can add a new profile or duplicate an existing one from your current project

-Save this file of profiles As an other file of profiles (useful to duplicate the whole file)
+Save profiles file As another profiles file (useful to duplicate the whole file)

 Manage the Organization: add users / groups / roles to the organization in order to map them to this profile

 Restore the default file of profiles to its initial state (only available for the file